Caseinn/Portfolio/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn React](https://react.dev/learn) - Discover how to work with React..
+- [TypeScript Documentation](https://tailwindcss.com/docs/installation) - Learn about using TypeScript for type safety.
+- [Tailwind CSS Documentation](https://www.typescriptlang.org/docs/) - Learn how to use Tailwind CSS for styling.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!